 Sometimes you can go right to the vet.
 For example, if you have reason to take one of your animals in, bring samples of your materials along.
 Offer to leave them for her and ask to set up an appointment to talk about them.
+Or just make (and pay) for a clinic appointment, explaining when the vet comes in that you wanted a few moments to introduce yourself and chat with her, without eating into her valuable time.

-If even these softer approaches make you nervous, you can be subtler still.
-Send behavior reports on a frequent basis to break the ice—that way the veterinarian will already know who you are.
-And as I said earlier, they may even contact you first.
-You may also have loyal clients willing to help.
+One last idea for all dog pros: You probably have loyal clients willing to help.
 If you have a client who raves about you to friends and family, or frequently tells you how awesome you are, they would probably be delighted to tell their vet about you and take a copy of your materials along on their next appointment.
 Next time they make you blush, just ask.